BUPT-zeld151/SAMPO/README.md

-# A-MAPPO
+# SAMPO
-The released code of A-MAPPO.
+The released code of SAMPO.
 It should be filled after our paper being accepted.